 This is your gateway to Lantau Island and an important opportunity to stock up on food and water before starting off!

 From Tung Chung Town Centre, head through the San Tau area in the direction of Sha Lo Wan.

 Sha Lo Wan

-Inhabited for centuries, Sha Lo Wan is an important archaeology site.
-There is a large feng shui woods behind the village.
-Follow the signs to the two mammoth camphor trees, which are both estimated to be more than 300 years old.
+The ancient villages in Sha Lo Wan stand in sharp contrast to the bustling International Airport across.
+A famous temple stands guard on the shoreline, and within the large feng shui woods behind the village, you’ll find two mammoth camphor trees, which are both estimated to be more than 300 years old.
 It would take six men to embrace the trunk of one of these.

 San Shek Wan

 San Shek means ‘scattered boulders’ in Chinese and the shore is carpeted with colourful pebbles.
 A variety of shore species live here, including snails and rock oysters.
 Human life is equally diverse with San Shek Wan Village being home to local and foreign residents.

 A variety of coastal habitats such as rocky shores, boulder shores, sand flats, mudflats and mangrove forests of Sham Wat Wan attract a great variety of life, from the shells and crustaceans scattered below to the great egret and jungle crow circling above.
 If time permits, turn right at Sai Cho Wan and head to the shore for a nice view of the renowned rosy rocks (Hung Fan Shek).